jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

   <li> Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.</li>
 </ol>

-Conway's Game of Life uses a Moore neighbourhood, which is composed of the current cell and the eight cells that surround it, so those are the ones we’ll be looking at in our example.
+Conway's Game of Life uses a Moore neighbourhood, which is composed of the current cell and the eight cells that surround it, so those are the ones we’ll be looking at in this example.
 There are many variations and possibilities to this, Life is actually Turing complete, but this post is about implementing it in WebGL with Three.js so it will stick to a rather basic version but feel free to research <ExternalLink ariaLabel="wikilink" href="https://en.wikipedia.org/wiki/Conway's_Game_of_Life">more</ExternalLink>.

 **THREE.JS**

 Three.js is a pretty high-level WebGL library, but it let's you decide how deep you wanna go.
-So it provides a lot of options to control the way scenes are structured a rendered and allows users to get close to the WebGL API by writing custom shaders in GLSL and passing <ExternalLink ariaLabel="rendertarget" href="https://threejs.org/docs/#api/en/core/BufferAttributet">Buffer Attributes</ExternalLink>.
+So it provides a lot of options to control the way scenes are structured and rendered and allows users to get close to the WebGL API by writing custom shaders in GLSL and passing <ExternalLink ariaLabel="rendertarget" href="https://threejs.org/docs/#api/en/core/BufferAttributet">Buffer Attributes</ExternalLink>.

 In the game of life each cell needs information about its neighbourhood.
 But in WebGL all fragments are processed simultaneously by the GPU, so when a fragment shader is in the midst of processing one pixel, there’s no way it can directly access information about any other fragments.
 But there’s a workaround.
 In a fragment shader, if we pass a texture, we can easily query the neighbouring pixels in the texture as long as we know its width and height.
 This idea allows all kinds of post-processing effects to be applied to scenes.

 We’ll start with the initial state of the system.
 In order to get any interesting results, we need non-uniform starting-conditions.
 In this example we’ll place cells randomly on the screen, so we’ll feed a regular noise texture into our frame buffer for the first frame.
-Of course we could start with another type of noise but this is the easiest way to get started.
+Of course we could initialize with another type of noise but this is the easiest way to get started.

 ```js
 /**